 - Rhinoconjunctivitis (redness of the eyes and running of the nose)

 - Tightness in the chest

 Consult with your doctor or allergist to determine whether you have a cockroach allergy.
 Prepare to provide a detailed account of your medical history, as well as be able to describe your symptoms and other allergens.

 You will most likely be asked to submit to an allergy skin test or blood test.
 A skin test works by scratching a small amount of the allergen into the skin to determine sensitivity.
-Usually, this can be see via a small, red lump on the skin.
+A positive skin reaction can be see via a small, red lump on the skin.
 The blood test will show what antibodies you are producing.
-Antibodies are your immune system’s attempt to fight foreign substances in and on your body.
+Antibodies are your immune system’s attempt to identify and subsequently fight foreign substances in and on your body.

 How are cockroach allergies treated?

 Allergy symptoms can be reduced by taking antihistamines, oral and nasal decongestants, steroid nasal sprays and eye drops.
 Albuterol and steroid inhalers may be needed if you are prone to asthma.
 Allergy shots can desensitize you to cockroach allergens but may require years to work.
 Avoidance of the allergan is always an excellent way to feel better.

 Will my health insurance cover treatment for my cockroach allergy?